-They can be learned.
-Children have the ability to learn foundational concepts in these subjects at a very young age.
-Preschools and other child care providers should nurture STEAM skills and concepts early on and build on them through ongoing opportunities within guided play and small group teaching.
+Children have the ability to learn foundational concepts in these subjects even as preschoolers.
+Developmentally appropriate in science, engineering, technology, art and math nurture STEAM skills and concepts early on.
+They should be built upon through ongoing opportunities within guided play and small group instruction.

 Perhaps one of the most beneficial aspects of STEAM education for preschoolers is that the skills learned in STEAM activities are cross-curricular.
 This means that they are transferable and useful across multiple content areas and many aspects of their lives.
 For example, process skills, whether learned in art, science or math, are basic skills that can be used in any subject area and in everyday life.

 They are in increasingly high demand.